pmontrasio/decibel/README.md

 https://www.raspberrypi.org/forums/viewtopic.php?t=137932&p=920070#p919980

+are correct.

-We don't need step 4 because we don't want to get out on the Internet.
+We don't need step 4 of the latter document because we don't want to get out on the Internet.

 # WiFi adapters with monitor mode